Approx. Time Difference

 - Consider having a high-quality, loud whistle easily accessible that you can use in case of emergency.
 One of the safest forms of personal protection is a loud whistle.

-- You will put your safety at risk if you enter crowded venues with digital cameras, cell phones, and wallets full of credit cards and cash.
+- Do not carry unconcealed digital cameras, cell phones, and wallets full of credit cards and cash.
 If you must carry expensive items, conceal them until you arrive at your destination.

 - Do not wear flashy watches, jewelry of real or apparent value, obviously expensive clothing, or carry large purses that will attract the attention of thieves.
 Carry as little of value as possible.